zhudongmei123/EvaHan/README.md

 - **Dataset C** includes handwritten ancient books, primarily the Chinese Buddhist canon, including the Korean Buddhist canon, the Chinese Buddhist canon (TKH) dataset, and the Chinese Buddhist canon (MTH) dataset.

 ## Data Format
+All evaluation data are in the form of image-text pairs, and the text is a txt file in Unicode (UTF-8) format.
+The specific format is shown in Table 1。
+Table 1.
+Ancient Chinese OCR Corpus Example picture	text

 ## Training Data
+The training data consists of three datasets, all in the form of image-text pairs.
+The text is in traditional Chinese UTF-8 plain text format.
+After registration, the training data will be sent to your email address.

 ## Test Data
+The test data also consists of three datasets, also in the form of image-text pairs.
+More details will be provided to participants before the evaluation.
+Download links will be available soon.

 # Task
+This section offers a detailed description of the tasks encompassed in EvaHan 2026.

+# OCR
+In many Chinese language processing systems, optical character recognition (OCR) is a critical task, often performed in parallel with other processing functions.
+The accuracy and speed of OCR directly determine the overall system's performance and user experience in downstream applications such as document digitization, information extraction, and intelligent retrieval.

 # Evaluation